Luxury B&Bs and hotels in Languedoc |

 Best for...

-Wine lovers (depending on the season, you can watch the whole process as grapes are gathered and then transformed); anyone looking for a traditional yet up-market rural idyll.
-For those travelling with babies there is a travel cot, and the Terral twin bedded room has a small kitchen which is handy for warming bottles.
+Wine lovers (depending on the season, you can watch the whole process as grapes are gathered and then transformed); anyone looking for a traditional yet up-market rural idyll bed and breakfast.
+For those traveling with babies there is a travel cot, and the Terral twin bedded room has a small kitchen which is handy for warming bottles.
 Domaine Saint Hilaire is ideal for exploring nearby Pézenas (Molière’s former stomping ground), the Mediterranean waterfront at Mèze, Sète’s seafood restaurants, or Bézier’s bull-fighting ring.

 How much?